-This year, the percentage of Americans working remotely skyrocketed from 7% to 65%, as people from coast to coast and in all kinds of industries—the Classic Journeys team included—began sheltering in place.
+Amid COVID the percentage of Americans working remotely skyrocketed from 7% to 65%, as people from coast to coast and in all kinds of industries—the Classic Journeys team included—began sheltering in place.
 Kitchen counters found new roles as desks, and Zoom backgrounds became the driver for home improvements.
 Now, working in our homes has become the new normal.

-Five months into this great unintended experiment, workers and psychologists have begun to ponder and study the pluses and minuses of working from home.
+Workers and psychologists have begun to ponder and study the pluses and minuses of working from home.
 Even more, with technology leaping forward to accommodate working remotely, the question is being posed more and more: does working remotely have to mean working from home?

 If all you need is your laptop, phone and Wi-Fi, no!
 In fact, self-care, changes of scenery, and exercise are proven to boost productivity.